influxdata/docs-v2/content/influxdb/v2.0/tools/kapacitor.md

 {{% warn %}}
 Kapacitor is subject to InfluxDB token permission restrictions.
-Ensure the provided InfluxDB authentication token has the necessary read and write permissions.
+To query or write to an InfluxDB bucket, the InfluxDB token must have read and/or write permissions for the target bucket.
+For information about token permissions, see [Create a token](/influxdb/v2.0/security/tokens/create-token/).
 {{% /warn %}}

 ### Disable InfluxDB subscriptions
 InfluxDB Cloud and InfluxDB OSS 2.0 do not have subscriptions APIs.
-Set the `[[influxdb]].disable-subscriptions`to `false` to disable InfluxDB subscriptions.
+Set the `[[influxdb]].disable-subscriptions`to `true` to disable InfluxDB subscriptions.

 ```toml
 [[influxdb]]